w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 :::: {.columns}
 ::: {.column width=50%}

-RDBMS come from decades of widespread usage
+RDBMSs come from decades of widespread usage

 - Strong focus on data consistency
 - Years of research activities to optimize performances
 - Highly complex systems (triggers, caching, security, etc.)

-NoSQL systems are designed to succeed where RDBMSs fail
+NoSQL systems are designed to succeed where RDBMSs fail.

 - Strong focus on data sharding and high availability
 - Quite simple systems (for now)